MEET OUR BOARD OF DIRECTORS

-PATH International Certified Instructor/EAGALA certified Equine Specialist/Executive Director
+PATH International Certified Riding Instructor/EAGALA certified Equine Specialist/Executive Director

 In 2005, Eva opened Moonshadow Ranch, a small ranch in the heart of Shadow Hills.
 Moonshadow Ranch is committed to enriching the lives of both horses and people.
 Eva developed a passion for helping children at an early age.
 Growing up in her native Sweden, she lead special needs children around the arena at her riding school, as a way to earn lessons for herself.
 In Sweden, almost every riding school has a special needs riding program and Eva discovered that the effect riding had on these kids was tremendous.
 In 2007, Eva volunteered at the "Special Olympics" at Hansen Dam, and was reminded of her childhood encounter with special kids.
-Eva holds a Certificate for Therapeutic Riding from the North American Riding for the Handicapped Association (PATH).
+Eva holds a Certificate for Therapeutic Riding from PATH International (Professional Association of Therapeutic Horsemanship), and certified through both PATH and EAGALA as an Equine Specialist in Mental Health and Learning.
 Autism awareness is a subject close to her heart, as Eva is the godmother of Jake, who is autistic.
 Jake is a tremendously brave person, with a heart of gold and a pure soul.